joseph-a-levine/authoring/_older/october_2023.md

 ### *HHhH* — Laurent Binet

 Entirely lives up to the hype.
-A limpid and engaging work of autofiction? historical fiction? memoir?
+A limpid and engaging work of... autofiction? historical fiction? memoir?
 I'm not sure.
 Apparently, boyfriends all over the world are thinking about the Roman empire at an [alarmingly high rate](https://en.wikipedia.org/wiki/Legacy_of_the_Roman_Empire#In_popular_culture). *HHhH* is about being a boyfriend who think about a [single May morning in Prague](https://en.wikipedia.org/wiki/Assassination_of_Reinhard_Heydrich) way too much.

 ### *The Book of Strange New Things* — Michel Faber